This page is known as: www.birmingham.gov.uk/child-employment

 School pupils involved in employment and entertainment need to have a Work Permit issued to them before they can work.
-The Education Welfare Service has a Child Employment Registration and an Entertainment Licensing team.
+The Education Welfare Service has a Child Employment team.

 If you are a school pupil, the information on this page is for you.
 It should answer most of the questions you have about doing a part-time job.

 How old must I be to work part time?

 13 years old.

 What do I need when I start work?

 Your employer must register you with the Local Authority.